St. John's is a Christian, Anglican and Evangelical church.

 and the life everlasting.

 We're Anglican, so we're also part of that stream of the church that seeks to live out the lessons of the Reformation – a great period of turmoil and also of recovering of the essentials of the Christian faith.
 The historic beliefs of Anglicanism are set out in the 39 Articles you can find in the Book of Common Prayer.
-You can find a modern translation of these here.
+You can find a modern translation of these if you go to Downloads on the right side of this page and click the words '39 Articles'.

 We're Evangelical, so we gladly affirm the summary of the Christian gospel that is shared with Evangelical Christians in many other denominations, and is summarised in the Statement of Faith of the Evangelical Alliance: